rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

  (Enter 'c' to cancel): yourusername@youremaildomain.com
 ```

 The next asks you to read and accept the terms of the subscriber agreement.
-Once you have read the agreement answer 'Y' to continue:
+When you have read the agreement answer 'Y' to continue:

 ```bash
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -